-Every Oclef student and parent receive a 3-day class pass to use each week.
+Every Oclef student and parent receive an unlimited ClassPass to use.
 This gives them access to attend a variety of classes depending on their stage of learning.
 Students and parents are encouraged to set a schedule of classes that work best for their interests and availability.
 We don’t require that students use their pass each week, but we strongly encourage it.

 For Stage 1 Students:

 Keynote Piano Class™ (online 5-6 days a week 1:1)

-A child’s first teachers are their parents.
-Keynote Piano Class leverages that bond to teach parents and students how to learn piano together using the Oclef Method.
-In the class, an Oclef Teacher works with parents and students to check for habits, understanding and reading ability.
-The class focuses on helping parents and students learn to read music as patterns of intervals, rhythms, and moves.
-Be amazed at how confident your child will be reading music using our methodology.
-(40 minutes)
+Keynote Piano Class in Stage 1 is designed to help students learn piano by developing smart habits every day.
+In the 1 on 1 class, an Oclef Professor works with students to check for habits, understanding and reading ability.
+The class focuses on helping students learn to read music as patterns of intervals, rhythms, and moves.
+Be amazed at how confident your child will be reading music using the Oclef Method.

 For Stage 2 – 4 Students:

 Kaizen Piano Class™ (online 7 days a week)

 Practicing piano at home can be lonesome.
 And for some students, it can be full of distraction, random water breaks and staring at the clock counting the minutes left.
 Kaizen Piano Class is a guided practice class that is designed to make practice time efficient and engaging.
-It’s a group class where an Oclef Teacher helps students to practice their pieces properly using tools and strategies.
+It’s a group class where an Oclef Instructor helps students to practice their pieces properly using tools and strategies.
 Although students each have their own practice station, they can also connect, interact and learn from other students on the strategies and tools that they use to practice.
 (40 minutes)